LoudMold/SNAIL/_posts/2018-01-19-Isotropic-Fractionator.md

 ---
-title: Synposis-Isotropic Fractionator':' A Simple, Rapid Method for the Quantification of Total Cell and Neuron Numbers in the Brain
+title: Synposis-Isotropic Fractionator - A Simple, Rapid Method for the Quantification of Total Cell and Neuron Numbers in the Brain
+categories:
- - Test
+ - Neuroscience
-tags:
+tags: Isotropic-Fractionator
 ---

 ## Research Objectives